 The Bank is chartered under the laws of the State of Utah and its deposits are insured by the FDIC.
 The Bank's ability to pay dividends is subject to the laws of Utah and the regulations of the FDIC.
 Generally, under Utah's industrial bank laws and regulations as well as FDIC regulations, the Bank may pay dividends from its net profits without regulatory approval if, following the payment of the dividend, the Bank's capital and surplus would not be impaired.
-The Bank declared \$579 million and \$254 million in dividends to the Company for the years ended December 31, 2020 and 2019, respectively, with the proceeds primarily used to fund the 2020 and 2019 Share Repurchase Programs and stock dividends.
-The Bank paid no dividends on its common stock for the year ended December 31, 2018.
-In the future, we expect that the Bank will pay dividends to the Company as may be necessary to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under its repurchase programs.
+The Bank declared \$1.4 billion, \$579 million, and \$254 million in dividends to the Company for the years ended December 31, 2021, 2020, and 2019, respectively, with the proceeds primarily used to fund the 2021, 2020, and 2019 Share Repurchase Programs and stock dividends.
+In the future, we expect that the Bank will pay dividends to the Company as may be necessary to enable the Company to pay any declared dividends on its Series B Preferred Stock and common stock and to consummate any common share repurchases by the Company under its repurchase programs.